lVlyke/rpi-cam-harmonize-server/README.md

 start.sh
 ```

-This will launch the server GUI.
-If you did not modify the default server path settings during installation, you can access it at `http://<rpi_ip_addr>:80/html`.
+This will launch the web server.
+The GUI can be accessed via your web browser at your Raspberry Pi's IP address and/or hostname.

+*img*

 If your camera stream is slightly off alignment or needs to be cropped, you can adjust these and many other camera settings through the GUI until the stream output matches what you expect.
 See the [RPi-Cam-Web-Interface wiki](https://elinux.org/RPi-Cam-Web-Interface) for more information about configuring these values.

 Once you can see the server GUI and verify your camera feed is working, you can start the light sync.
-To do this, simply press the `Start Light Sync` button:
+To do this, simply press the `Start Light Sync` button.
+This may take a while depending on your hardware.

-*img*

-Depending on your hardware, this may take a minute.

-**NOTE:** When starting light sync for the first time, you will need to give your Raspberry Pi permission to control your lights.
+**NOTE:** When starting the light sync for the first time, you will need to give your Raspberry Pi permission to control your lights.
 You can use the following command to watch the server output, which will prompt you to press the button on your Hue Bridge when ready:

 ```bash
 tail -f /tmp/rpi-cam-harmonize-server.log